jenkinsci/sge-cloud-plugin/README.md

 * "T", for threshold
 * "w", for waiting

+## Finished Jobs

 The above states only describe jobs that have not yet finished, while the Jenkins SGE plugin expects that completed jobs also have a state.
 Therefore the SGE plugin derives the state of a finished job from its shell exit status:

 * "0" (zero) for a successfully finished job
 * "1" through "255" for a job that failed with a nonzero exit status

+Exit status above 128 indicates that a signal terminated the job.
+See the wiki for an explanation of some exit statuses.

 Finally, When The Jenkins SGE plugin could not even submit the job to SGE, the job is given the state: